 Welcome!
 We are Sika Class and we are Y5 and Y6 pupils

-Homework in Sika Class is set weekly.
+Homework in Sika Class is emailed home weekly using Gmail.
 It will be sent home every Friday and to be handed in the following Thursday.
 Further information about homework can be found inside your child’s reading diary and homework exercise book.

 Reading – Children should read, with an adult, at least 2 pages of their reading book per day.
 Please record their progress within the reading diary each day to enable your child to earn their reading awards.
 Inside the reading diary are a list of books we recommend the children should read to increase their reading and writing quality.
-You will also find a list of questions to ask your child after each reading session.
+You will also find a list of questions to ask your child after each reading session to help them develop inference skills to support SATS.
+G.C.S.Es (eventually!) and more importantly, develop their love for reading!

 Writing – Children are expected to complete their writing homework activities independently after a discussion about what they need to achieve.
 However please encourage children to spell the High Frequency Words correctly (a list can be found on the inside of the homework book).
 We do like the children to challenge themselves to use higher level vocabulary learned within class and through reading.
 Work should be completed using handwriting pen or pencil.

 Spellings – The children will receive spelling lists each Monday and will learn them each morning as part of their Early Morning Tasks.
 They will be tested each Friday.
 We use a ‘Look, Say, Cover, Write, Check’ system.

 Topic – Occasionally topic homework will be sent home which will incorporate a variety of the children’s skills.
 As a result of this, the children will be given extra time.
 Further information will follow in due course.